-For Priority Fund support fo, the learners must provide proof of their eligibility:
+For Priority Fund support, the learners must provide proof of their eligibility:

-- For students who are in care or a care leaver, written confirmation of their current or previous looked-after status from the relevant local authority - this is the local authority that looks after them or provides their leaving care services.
-The evidence could be a letter or an email but must be clearly from the local authority - For students in receipt of UC or IS, a copy of their UC or IS claim/award notice.
+- For students who are in care or a care leaver, written confirmation of their current or previous looked-after status from the relevant local authority this is the local authority that looks after them or provides their leaving care services.
+The evidence could be a letter or an email but must be clearly from the local authority. - For students in receipt of UC or IS, a copy of their UC or IS claim/award notice.
 This must clearly state that the claim is in the student's name/confirm they are entitled to the benefit in their own right.
 The evidence must not state any conditions that prevent them from participating in further education or training.
-For students in receipt of UC, you must also see a document such as a tenancy agreement in the student's name, a child benefit receipt, children's birth certificates, utility bills and so on - For students receiving UC/ESA and DLA and PIP, a copy of their UC claim from DWP and evidence of receipt of DLA or PIP
+For students in receipt of UC, you must also see evidence that the student receives the benefit for because they are independent or that they have a dependant, for example, a tenancy agreement in the student's name, utility bills, child benefit evidence, child's birth certificate or evidence that the student is homeless and unable to provide tenancy/ utility bills in own name. - For students receiving UC/ESA and DLA and PIP, a copy of their UC claim from DWP and evidence of receipt of DLA or PIP